notvert/roblox/README.md

 **Data Model:**
 If each pull of "Y2K" style happens and is stored, I can create a historical model of items.

+**Things done:**
+-Create Django project
+-Identify major Roblox fashion styles (Y2K, Streetwear, Cottage-core, Fantasy)

-**Next Steps:**
+**Next steps:**
-Get Roblox API key
-Identify five styles
-Identify categories of items
-Figure out if I can narrow down list of items based on style name (e.g. Y2K)

-**Previous things (analyze later):**
+-Create model
+-Pull top 100 items per style and put into database -Create API to pull database

+**Notes:**
+-Roblox does not require an API key but what happens if I make too many requests, how does it even know a specific person is using it and abusing it
-Create getstyle1.py to get list of items based champions and their respective data but realized that data dragon already does this
+-Create getstyle1.py to get list of items based champions and their respective data but realized that data dragon already does this
-Converted list of champions from a string into a json file Created a champions model
+-Converted list of champions from a string into a json file -Created a champions model
-Created a management command to load champions.json into the database Created a vue app to list all champions and their respective images Created views for four key stats and display the top 10 champions per stat Created an API to replace previous hard-coded data view; couldn't get top 10 list to work now For live game data pull, need to get encrypted ID via https://na1.api.riotgames.com/lol/summoner/v4/summoners/by-name/"input summoner name"
+-Created a management command to load champions.json into the database -Created a vue app to list all champions and their respective images -Created views for four key stats and display the top 10 champions per stat -Created an API to replace previous hard-coded data view; couldn't get top 10 list to work now -For live game data pull, need to get encrypted ID via https://na1.api.riotgames.com/lol/summoner/v4/summoners/by-name/"input summoner name"
-Get live game data via https://na1.api.riotgames.com/lol/spectator/v4/active-games/by-summoner/"input ID" Create a new view to execute steps 9/10 and to have exception handling, save file to sample.json Create a management command to load match data (sample.json) into the database Load match data directly from views.py
+-Get live game data via https://na1.api.riotgames.com/lol/spectator/v4/active-games/by-summoner/"input ID" -Create a new view to execute steps 9/10 and to have exception handling, save file to sample.json -Create a management command to load match data (sample.json) into the database -Load match data directly from views.py
-Added new endpoint to API for match data
+-Added new endpoint to API for match data
-Display other player names with Scout button Calculated if the user should invade or not based on if his/her team's total hp is greater than the enemy team's total hp
+-Display other player names with Scout button Calculated if the user should invade or not based on if his/her team's total hp is greater than the enemy team's total hp